hands-on-scala/hands-on-scala.github.io/content/post/futures.md

 Maybe you have recognised: the above two introductory paragraphs are the same as those of <a href='{{< relref "post/options.md" >}}'> my post on Options</a>, word by word.
 The reason is: these two types can be used to handle similar use cases.
-But there are differences as well.
+But of course,  there are important differences as well.

 ## What does a Future know